Actor Brian Michael Smith, who appeared on OWN’s Queen Sugar last week, has come out publicly as transgender.

 Smith started searching for trans roles that might let him do that, but says “there weren’t many.”
 When he read the script for “Caroling Dusk,” he knew it was the opportunity he’d been waiting for.

 In the scene, we learn Wilkins is trans, but there’s no big reveal: Bordelon knew him both before and after his transition, and the pair remain friends.
 It’s clear they haven’t spoken in a while, but Wilkins thanks Bordelon for his support.

 “I loved that this scene was about gratitude and friendship, and that Toine being trans was just a part of their story, and not the focus,” said Smith.
 “Working on this scene inspired me to do this in my personal life.
 To reach out to a few of my oldest friends and thank them.”

 It also shows how Ralph Angel is comfortable with his son playing with dolls.
 “Ralph Angel saw how damaging the pressure to conform was for Toine while they were growing up,” shares Michael.
 “I think he saw firsthand all the pain, frustration and anger that Toine experienced, and how unnecessary it was.”

 Now that he’s out, he hopes to continue playing both trans and cisgender roles.

-“I want to continue to take on any roles that resonate with me and that allow me to challenge myself as an artist and impact audiences,” Michael explained.
+“I want to continue to take on any roles that resonate with me and that allow me to challenge myself as an artist and impact audiences,” Smith explained.
 “I’m happy that I am working at a time when there are roles like Toine being written.
 At a time when writers, producers have been open to the input of trans artists and advocates and are holding space for full and authentic trans narratives—and reaching out for trans actors for these parts.”

-Michael has also booked an appearance on the Amazon comedy Red Oaks, which sees a 1980s college student enjoying a last hurrah before summer ends.
+Smith has also booked an appearance on the Amazon comedy Red Oaks, which sees a 1980s college student enjoying a last hurrah before summer ends.